Paulette-Zaldivar-Flores/My-Portfolio/README.md

 A portfolio of my journey as a front-end developer so far 👩🏽‍💻🙃

-This web page was designed with insvision and coded with advanced HTML, CSS, JavaScript, Bootstrap and is responsive.
+This web page was designed with insvision and coded with advanced HTML, CSS, Bootstrap and is responsive.
 This web page was developed for my responsive coding class.